-Figure 26.
-Installing the drive backplane cable
+Figure 24.
+Securing the backplane cable

-- NOTE: If your system supports a SAS/PCle backplane, then you must also secure two additional retention screws that connect the storage controller cable connector to the system board connector. - 3.
+- NOTE: If your system supports a SAS/PCIe backplane, then you must also secure two additional retention screws that connect the storage controller cable connector to the system board connector. - 3.
 Install the drive cage. - 4.
-Align the guides on the drive backplane with the guide pins on the drive cage. - 5.
-Pressing the release latches, lower the drive backplane into the system until it is firmly seated, and the latches engage with the system.
+Align the guide on the drive backplane with the guide pin on the drive cage. - 5.
+Lower the drive backplane into place until the guide on the drive backplane engages with the guide pin on the drive cage. - 6.
+Using the Phillips #2 screwdriver, tighten the retention screws to secure the drive backplane to the drive cage.

-Figure 27.
+Figure 25.
 Installing the drive backplane

 - 1. Install the drives in their original locations. - 2.
-Follow the procedure listed in After working inside your system on page 47.
+Follow the procedure listed in After working inside your system on page 46.